Opioid epidemic in the United States: Causes

 In 2019, the epidemic was described by Rolling Stone as a "uniquely American problem".
-In 2017, prescription rates for opioids in the United States were 40 percent higher than the rate in other developed countries such as Germany or Canada.
+In 2017, prescription rates for opioids in the United States were 40 percent higher than the rate in other developed countries such as Germany or Canada. yet the FDA did not fully utilize its regulatory mechanisms to restrict the pharmaceutical industry.

 A world map showing each country's 'opioid use disorder' death rate in 2021, by how darkly the country is colored.

 Opioid Use Disorder Death Rate, 1980-2021, of the 20 Countries with the Highest GDP per Capita.

 The structure of the U.S. healthcare system, in which people not qualifying for government programs are required to obtain private insurance, favors prescribing drugs over more expensive therapies.
 According to Professor Judith Feinberg, "Most insurance, especially for poor people, won't pay for anything but a pill."

-While the rates of opioid prescriptions increased between 2001 and 2010, the prescription of non-opioid pain relievers (aspirin, ibuprofen, etc.) decreased from 38% to 29% of ambulatory visits in the same period, and there has been no change in the amount of pain reported in the United States.
-This has led to differing medical opinions, with some noting that there is little evidence that opioids are effective for chronic pain not caused by cancer.
+While the rates of opioid prescriptions increased between 2001 and 2010, the prescription of non-opioid pain relievers (aspirin, ibuprofen, etc.) decreased from 38% to 29% of ambulatory visits in the same period.

 The annual opioid prescribing rates have been slowly decreasing since 2012, but the number is still high.
 There were about 58 opioid prescriptions per 100 Americans in 2017.
 Characteristics of jurisdictions with a greater number of opioid prescriptions per resident include small cities or large towns, cities with more dentists and primary care doctors per capita, cities with a higher percentage of white residents, cities with a higher uninsured/unemployment rate, and cities with more residents who have diabetes, arthritis, or a disability.